Orkhon Valley & Vastness of the Gobi Desert Trip

 Driving distance: 160 km driving on the rough roads – 4 to 4.5 hours

 Today’s tour takes place in the transition zone from the Gobi desert to the mountain steppes.
-The Kharkhorin and Erdenezuu tour will give us the insight to unravel a history of the Great Mongol, the largest land empire the world has ever known, except for exploring the country from the religious side.
+The Kharkhorin and Erdenezuu tour will give us insight into unraveling the history of the Great Mongol Empire, the largest land empire the world has ever known, except for exploring the country from the religious side.
 Kharkhorin and Erdenezuu are part of the World Cultural Heritage Site Orkhon Valley.
 You will see some valuable religious articles in Erdenezuu temple museums, visit an active temple, observe the religious locals, and view the stunning architecture of the monastery.
-You also visit the Kharakhorum Museum display remnants of the ancient city, besides seeing some historical relics on site.
+You also visit the Kharakhorum Museum, which displays remnants of the ancient city and some historical relics.

 Accommodation: Ger camp